Kettle Valley Steam Railway

+The Kettle Valley Steam Railway is a heritage railway near Summerland, British Columbia.
+Opened in 1995 by the Kettle Valley Railway Society, the line runs from Prairie Valley station on Bathville Road to the Trout Creek trestle bridge.
+Excursion trains are primarily hauled by Canadian Pacific 3716, a steam locomotive purchased in 2003.

+History

+The Kettle Valley Steam Railway is operated by the Kettle Valley Railway Society, a non-profit charitable organization focused on the preservation of railway heritage in the Okanagan Valley.
+The KVR Society is run by a board of directors, community volunteers, and trained personnel.

+Tourist operations of Kettle Valley Steam Railway officially began on September 17, 1995.
 The KVSR operates excursion trains over the only remaining section of the Kettle Valley Railway.
 This section runs from Faulder to Trout Creek, running through West Summerland and the Prairie Valley railway station.
 The line runs through vistas, orchards, vineyards, and over the 238 ft Trout Creek Trestle.
 Trains are operated from spring through fall each year and include special events such as the "Great Train Robbery" and "Christmas Express".

-Trains are pulled by ex-Canadian Pacific 2-8-0 steam locomotive No. 3716 (N-2-b class), built in 1912.
+Trains are pulled by ex-Canadian Pacific No. 3716, built in 1912 as a "Consolidation" type steam locomotive under the N2B class.
 The railway also has an ALCO S-6 diesel electric locomotive (originally Southern Pacific No. 1050, more recently owned by Portland Terminals, then Neptune Bulk Terminals in North Vancouver).
 Between 1995 and 2009 a two-truck Shay locomotive, Mayo Lumber No. 3 was on loan from the BC Forest Discovery Centre in Duncan; it was returned to Duncan on September 17, 2009.
 Passenger rolling stock includes two ex-CP coaches and three ex-CP stock cars converted into open-air cars.
 All trains depart the Prairie Valley railway station in Summerland.

+In May 2023, the railway acquired coach No. 405 from the Kamloops Heritage Railway, transported by trailer on May 12.
+The passenger car was originally built as No. 5611 for Canadian National Railways and later transferred to Via Rail in 1978.
+In 1995, it was purchased by Les Trains Touristiques du Saint-Laurent in Quebec and named Cap Brûlé.
+After short careers with the Waterloo–St. Jacobs Railway and Rocky Mountaineer, it was transferred to the Kamloops Heritage Railway, titled Kenna Cartwright Park.
+The car has since been restored as Brookmere and increased capacity for special operations.

+As of 2026, the Kettle Valley Steam Railway is home to one of the few remaining operational steam locomotives in Canada.

+On August 7, 2026, railway operations were suspended due to the ongoing Bald Range fire covering all of Summerland.
+It was unknown if the Prairie Valley station and shops have been damaged, although crews have moved the rail equipment, including the two locomotives and coaches, to the former West Summerland station.
+Railway personnel have confirmed that the trestle and rail equipment are intact.
+Tourist operations resumed the following month on September 5, 2026.